How would you describe a perfect business for students? Let me guess—

 The most important thing when starting a creative venture is to be consistent through thick and thin and to be open to trying new things.

 That’s why she decided to try new channels and it worked!
 Through posting daily on TikTok, Swetha amassed more than 64K followers on the @melodiesformath and has now 500 Discord server members, 1.68K YouTube subscribers, and even found her first tutoring clients.
+You can also use popular TikTok trends to reach new audiences.

 Remember that using online resources comes naturally to most students.
 The Covid-19 pandemic has accelerated the introduction of digital learning among younger students.
 To me, it’s a pretty good indicator of what drives learning these days.